Skip to main content

 What does LIS/Extra Help cover?

-With the Full Subsidy, both the deductible and plan premium for Part D are waived.
-In 2024, you will pay no more than $11.20 for each brand-name drug the plan covers ($4.50 for generic).
-Once your total out-of-pocket drug costs reach the catastrophic threshold ($8,000 in 2024), you will have no copays.
+With Extra Help, both the Part D deductible and plan premium are waived.
+In 2025, you will pay no more than $12.15 for each brand-name drug the plan covers ($4.90 for generic).
+Once your total out-of-pocket drug costs reach the catastrophic coverage threshold ($2,000 in 2025), you will have no copays.
+If you also have full Medicaid coverage and are enrolled in the Qualified Medicare Beneficiary (QMB) Medicare Savings Program, you'll pay no more than $4.80 for each covered prescription drug.

 If you’re enrolled in both Medicare and Medicaid, you receive Supplemental Security Income (SSI), or you qualify for one of the Medicare Savings Programs, you’ll be enrolled in LIS/Extra Help automatically and receive a letter from CMS confirming your enrollment.